Wayrion/jetbrains-llm-eval/README.md

 ## Metrics and logs

-Per-task result objects (in `results.jsonl` and the verbose printout) now include:
+Per-task result objects (in `results.jsonl` and the verbose printout) include:

 - `runtime_sec` — total wall time for the task (agent + sandbox).
 - `iters` — number of agent reflection iterations actually used.